zigbee-alliance/distributed-compliance-ledger/deployment/persistent_chains/main-net/main-net-launch-manual.md

 9. **Run Validator Node**

     9.1.
-Wait until your Admin Account has been apporoved by CSA
+Wait until your NodeAdmin account has been apporoved by CSA

     9.2.
 Download genesis